knuckleswtf/pastel-js/README.md

 ```

 ## Usage
-Pastel is like Documentarian and Slate, but simpler and with a somewhat different paradigm.
-You shouldn't need to write any JS, just Markdown and some HTML if you want.
+With Pastel, you write your docs in Markdown, and you get complete HTML/CSS?JS output.
 Here's what you need to know:

 ### How do I write my docs in Markdown?
 Start off with a single Markdown file.
 There are two parts: